electricimp/impTest/README.md

 ### GitHub Credentials Configuration

-To avoid [rate limit exceeded](https://developer.github.com/v3/#rate-limiting) the GitHub credentials may be required to include external sources [from GitHub](#include-from-github).
-The command `imptest github` can generate or update credentials in file.
-For example:
+Sources from [GitHub](https://github.com/electricimp/Builder#from-github) may be included to test files.

+For unauthenticated requests, GitHub API allows you to make up to 60 requests per hour - [GitHub API rate limit exceeding](https://developer.github.com/v3/#rate-limiting).
+To overcome this limitation you may provide user credentials.

+For security reason we strongly recommend to provide the credentials via [Environment Variables](#environment-variables-settings).

+But there is also a way to store the credentials in a special file (one file per Test Project).
+The file can be created or updated by the command:

-`imptest github [-c <configuration_file>] [-d] [-f]`
+`imptest github [-c <credentials_file>] [-d] [-f]`

+**??? -c or -g ?**

 where:

 * `-d` &mdash; print debug output
-* `-c` &mdash; this option is used to provide path to file with GitHub credentials. `.imptest-auth` file in current directory will be used if `-c` is not defined.
+* `-c` &mdash; this option is used to provide a path to file with GitHub credentials.
 Relative or absolute path may be used.
 Generation will fail if any intermediate directory in the path does not exist.
+If `-c` option is missed then `.imptest-auth` file in the current directory is assumed.
-* `-f` &mdash; to update (overwrite) an existing configuration
+* `-f` &mdash; to update (overwrite) an existing file.
+If the specified file already exists, this option should be explicitly specified to update it.

 The file syntax is: